 JavaScript Operators

 JavaScript operators are the foundation of performing operations and comparisons in the language.
 They let you manipulate data, evaluate conditions, and build complex logic.
-In this post, we’ll cover the four primary types of operators: arithmetic, comparison, logical, and assignment.
+There are four primary types of operators

 Arithmetic Operators